MarcelGarus/murderers/CONTRIBUTING.md

 I'm very glad to welcome contributions.

-Read the [Getting started guide](docs/getting_started.md) on information on how this repo is organized.
+Read the ["Getting started"](docs/getting_started.md) guide on information on how this repository is organized.